 1. Celtic Knot

-A quirky play on a knotted, twisted style, these flower braids feature three separate plaits each coiled in a bun, and linked together via pins.
-Click here for the full tutorial.
+A quirky play on a knotted, twisted style, these flower braids feature three separate plaits each coiled in a bun and linked together via pins.
+Click on our Celtic braid tutorial to learn more.

 2. Pin-Curled Petals

 Ombré hair is a perfect base for this look that features hair done in pin curls.
 Start with a low ponytail divided into sections, then curl each section into a tiny bun, securing at the seam to create your “petals.”
 A skinny braid can also be done on one section as a nice accent.

 3. Daisy Chain Braid

 Pull hair from above each ear and start a French braid on both, switching to a regular three-strand braid as soon as you run out of scalp.
 Secure each with its own elastic, then crisscross them together, securing with pins.
 Accentuate with a delicate spray of daisies for a sweet, boho vibe.